-- The firm and its personnel fulfill their responsibilities in accordance with professional standards and applicable legal and regulatory requirements, and conduct engagements in accordance with such standards and requirements; and - Engagement reports issued by the firm or engagement partners are appropriate in the circumstances.
+- A61.
+SSQC 1 requires that The objective of the firm establish policies in SSQM 1 is to design, implement and procedures to provide operate a system of quality management that provides the firm with reasonable assurance that engagements are performed: - The firm and its personnel fulfill their responsibilities in accordance with professional standards and applicable legal and regulatory requirements, and conduct engagements in accordance with such standards and requirements; and - Engagement reports issued by the firm or engagement partners are appropriate in the circumstances.

-Notwithstanding these the objective of SQCM 1 requirements, naming the engagement partner in the auditor's report is intended to provide further transparency to the users of the auditor's report on financial statements of a listed entity.
+Notwithstanding thesethe objective of SSQGM 1 requirements, naming the engagement partner in the auditor's report is intended to provide further transparency to the users of the auditor's report on financial statements of a listed entity.